Thank you for hosting a J-1 Exchange Visitor!

 If your J-1 visitor received any payment while in the US, taxes will likely be due.
 Certain people may benefit from a tax treaty (check the Internal revenue Service (IRS) for a list of countries which have tax treaties with the US).
 Encourage your J-1 visitor to determine their tax status by contacting the appropriate Payroll Office as soon as possible after their arrival.
 In general, foreign nationals earning any money in the US must file a tax return, even if their earnings are below the minimum established annually by the IRS or if they are beneficiaries of a tax treaty.

 In order to file taxes, your J-1 visitor will need to have a Social Security Number (SSN) or a Taxpayer ID (ITIN).
 J-1 Visitors sponsored by Cornell University are eligible to apply for US Social Security numbers.
-The ISSO can assist them with this process.
+We can assist them with this process.
 Please note that the Social Security Administration wants J-1 Visitors to be in the US for at least 10 days before making an application for the SSN.

 Fostering a Culture of Respect